Siamotyrannus: Description

 Siamotyrannus is a large theropod.
 Buffetaut estimated its length at seven meters.
 In 2010, Gregory S. Paul estimated the length at 6 meters (20 ft), the weight at 500 kg.
 In 2016 Molina-Pérez and Larramendi gave a higher estimation of 10 meters (33 ft) and 1.75 tonnes (1.93 short tons).
 A possible autapomorphy, unique derived trait, is the possession of two vertical ridges on the ilium.
 The second and third sacrals are strongly transversely flattened.

 Classification

-As evidenced by its name, it was originally thought to be a tyrannosauroid and even a tyrannosaurid, though due to lacking some of the primary tyrannosauroid synapomorphies that define the clade, its position here is not certain.
+As evidenced by its name, it was originally thought to be a tyrannosauroid and even a tyrannosaurid, though due to lacking some of the primary tyrannosauroid synapomorphies that define the clade, its position there is not certain.
 Some analyses have categorized Siamotyrannus as a primitive carnosaur rather than a basal tyrannosauroid, and it has several features that may determine it to be an allosaurid or a sinraptorid.
-In 2012 Matthew Carrano e.a. found a position in the Metriacanthosaurinae.
-Later studies considers its position uncertain within Avetheropoda, finding it to be either an allosauroid or a primitive coelurosaur.
+In 2012 Matthew Carrano et al. found a position in the Metriacanthosaurinae.
+Later studies consider its position uncertain within Avetheropoda, finding it to be either an allosauroid or a primitive coelurosaur.
+In his 2024 review of theropod relationships, Cau recovered it as a tetanuran outside of the Orionides, as a close relative of Siamraptor.
+In the same year, the describers of Alpkarakush included Siamotyrannus within Metriacanthosauridae based on their phylogenetic analysis.